MicrosoftDocs/azure-docs/articles/connectors/enable-stateful-affinity-built-in-connectors.md

 - Azure Service Bus
 - SAP

-If you want to run these connector operations in stateful mode, you have to enable the *affinity* capability.
-This how-to guide shows how to enable this capability.
+To run these connector operations in stateful mode, you have to enable stateful mode, or their affinity capability.
+This how-to guide shows how to enable stateful mode for these connectors.

 ## Prerequisites